Get A Demo

 And watch out – these types of calls could continue after the election as “post-election opinion surveys.”
 Feel free to give them your opinion – just not your money.

-The Vote By Phone Scam
+The Vote by Phone Scam

 It would be nice if voting were as easy as answering a call, but the fact is, you can’t vote by phone.
 This scam is less about your personal information or money, and more a dirty tactic to try and stop people from voting altogether.
-Con artists target people likely to vote for the opposing party, tell them they can “vote by phone” and leave them believing they’ve actually cast a ballot so they don’t go to the polls on voting day.
+Con artists target people likely to vote for the opposing party, tell them they can “vote by phone” and leave them believing they’ve actually cast a ballot, so they don’t go to the polls on voting day.

 (Yeah, don’t do that.
 It’s super illegal)

-First Orion is doing our part to clean up the scam and spoof calls this election season.
+First Orion is doing its part to clean up the scam and spoof calls this election season.
 If your cell phone provider is part of our team, legitimate political calls will be labeled “Political Call” or “Survey Call.”
 Informational calls will be labeled as such.
 And the known scammers?
 They’ll be slapped with a good ole “Scam Likely” ID.